 This post is a travel guide to Aksu Zhabagly National Park for independent budget travellers.

-Most people head to Shymkent to see the mausoleum in Turkestan, but Shymkent is not all about history.
-There is also some incredible nature with Aksu Zhabagly and Sayram Ugam National Park just around the corner.
+Most people head to Shymkent to see the mausoleum in Turkestan, but the south is not all about history.
+There is also some incredible nature with the best national parks in Kazakhstan to see wild tulips.
+Aksu Zhabagly and Sayram Ugam National Park are just around the corner.

 For independent travellers, Aksu Zhabagly is not an easy destination.
 Even though it is easy to get to, activities into the park are not the cheapest.
 A guide is mandatory as per national park rules.
 Furthermore, going on a jeep safari into the Aksu canyon is a lot of money when you can not share the costs with other people.

-However, expensive tours or activities are not necessary to enjoy Aksu Zhabagly.
-Nature and animals know no park boundaries and there is enough beauty to see without even entering the actual park.
+However, expensive tours or activities are not necessary to enjoy Kazakhstan’s nature in Aksu Zhabagly.
+Animals know nothing about park boundaries and there is enough beauty to see without even entering the actual park.

 In this travel guide I like to share how to visit Aksu Zhabagly independently and how to get the most out of your visit if you are travelling on a budget.